akshayrcc/cheatsheets/notes/devops-tools/docker.md

 * To run linux container and run bash in it:
 `docker run -it ubuntu:latest  bash`
- (it stands for  interacive terminal)
+ (it stands for  interactive terminal)

 ## Containers